lsst/rtn-051/breakdown-risk.rst

 ``Residual Overall Impact`` can be used to increase the ``Residual Impact Severity`` field.

 Residual Cost Impact
-	Categorization of cost impact, relative to the Rubin Observatory ``FY Baseline`` operating budget of $70,000,000, after a response plan is in effect.
+	Categorization of cost impact, relative to the Rubin Observatory ``FY Baseline`` operating budget, after a response plan is in effect.

 	See :ref:`Risk-Impact-Table` for categories.

 Cost impacts are categorized relative to the annual baseline, even though in practice the cost of the realized risk may be felt and/or accumulated over multiple years.
+You should discuss the specifics with your department's Associate Director to determine the cost impact.
+Critically, this includes the ``FY Baseline`` needed for the quantitative analysis used to determine the Residual Cost Impact category.

 Residual Likelihood
 	Categorization of overall chance of risk being realized after a response plan is in effect.